ivganev/tutoring/faqs.md

 ## Do you do in-person tutoring?

-At the moment, I only do online tutoring via Zoom.
+At the moment, I only tutor online via Zoom.

+## Are you comfortable tutoring _______________?

+<p>Check out the <a href="./topics">topics</a> page, or <a href="mailto:iordan.tutoring@gmail.com">email</a> me if what you're interested is not on the list.
+If pertinent, feel free to send a pdf with the material you're working on.</p>

 ## Can you do my homework for me?
 Maybe also the exam?

 I can occasionally provide solutions to old homework problems (ones already submitted), but will not dictate solutions to current homework problems.
-Neither will I help you with take-home exams.
+Similarly, I will help you prepare for exams, but won't help you directly with exams.

+## Can I get a discount?

+My rate is always negotiable.
+Let me know about your goals and financial situation.
+We'll decide on a mutually agreeable rate together.

 ## I'm eager to start tutoring.
 What's the next step?

 <p>Awesome!
 Go ahead and <a href="mailto:iordan.tutoring@gmail.com">email</a> and we'll find a time to meet.
 See the <a href="./pricing">pricing</a> page for information about my rate.
 I offer a free 20-minute consultation before diving into technical material.</p>

-## Can I get a discount?

-My rate is always negotiable.
-Let me know about your goals and financial situation.
-We'll decide on a mutually agreeable rate together.

 ## I have a question not on this list.